 All state DOTs were invited to participate in a survey about resource use, material use and costs for the 2014-2015 winter season.
 Thirty-five states participated, and the data was compiled into an interactive map that allows users to compare metrics (such as salt price per ton) and identify trends.

-The survey was repeated for the 2015-2016 winter with 34 state participants, and the map was updated to include multiple seasons of data.
+The survey has been repeated through the 2017-2018 winter season, and the map has been updated to include those multiple seasons of data.
 The format provides a foundation for expanded data gathering, analysis and reporting opportunities in the future.